Rožmberk nad Vltavou: Sights

+Rožmberk nad Vltavou is known for the Rožmberk Castle.
+Owned by the state, it is open to the public and offers guided tours.
+The castle had two parts – the upper part, from which only the Jakobínka watchtower has survived, and the lower part, which was rebuilt from a medieval castle into a Renaissance summer aristocratic residence.
+In the 19th century, it was modified in the neo-Gothic style.
+For its value, the castle complex is protected as a national cultural monument.

 The second important landmark of the town is the Church of Saint Nicholas.
 It was first mentioned in 1271.
 In the late 15th century, the early Gothic church was rebuilt in the late Gothic style and the tower was added.

 Other sights include burgher houses on the town square, dating from the 17th and 18th centuries.